realmystic/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/lion1988dev/AndroidPdfViewer)

+## What's new in 1.9.3
+* Update Gradle plugins and configurations
+* Change minimum SDK to 21
+* Update pdfium libs

 ## What's new in 1.9.1
 * Update Gradle plugins and configurations
 * Update compile sdk to 34